People don’t really judge a book by its cover, do they? Of course they do!

 What’s the best ecommerce website builder for you?

 Whether you’re a musician selling mixtapes or a budding fashion designer, Shopify is the all-in-one ecommerce platform to help you get online and sell your products.
 You can start by choosing over 100 ecommerce website templates in the Shopify Theme Store.
-Each is fully customizable, and you can use our site builder to shape your template by creating a branded domain name, adding your logo, brand colors, fonts, and more.
+Each is fully customizable, and you can use our site builder to shape your template by choosing a domain name, adding your logo, brand colors, fonts, and more.

 You can also support your online store with over 3,000 apps in the Shopify App Store to help with marketing, sales, customer service, and more.